lespicker/tachyons-one-page-scroll/content/products/tonga-whales.md

 weight: 3
 aliases:
 ---
 **Please note: This tour needs to be paired with the Austrailia/Tasmania tour.
-It is no longer an optional extention.
+It is no longer an optional extension.
 [Please take a look the details, dates, and pricing](/products/australia-tasmania/).
 You will be registering for both tours.**

 This is a trip you really don’t want to miss!
 Spend 4 solid days of snorkeling in the waters of Vava’u, Tonga amongst southern humpback whales and their offspring.
 Imagine snorkeling up to a 40-ton gentle giant, in a peaceful setting, and spending time watching and observing with a small underwater camera or GoPro.
 Come and join Andy  and Les in the calm waters of Tonga and find out for yourself.